Chambord Castle Tickets

 • Restrooms

-• Free Wi-Fi in selective areas
+• Free Wi-Fi in select areas

 • Free lockers

-• Multiple picnic areas—spread across the forest; open to all
+• Multiple picnic areas—spread across the forest, open to all

 • Gift shop